Perisher Cross Country Report

 Always a good day to remember to take your camera.

-The Snowy Mountains Snowshoe Stomp is scheduled to return in Perisher on Saturday, August 27, 2016 (cancelled due to conditions on the course we use).
+The Snowy Mountains Snowshoe Stomp scheduled to return in Perisher August 2017.
 Keep an eye here but "save the date" on your calendar for 2017.
 So much fun for all ages and levels of fitness to discover the ease and joy of snowshoes.

 Be careful and be prepared when visiting the Snowy Mountains but it is good to get out and explore to get familiar with terrain!